 We recently had the pleasure of helping Steve, a 56 year old Senior Project Manager who required help with career planning after a layoff.
-He had a 25 year track record of leading complex multi-billion dollar initiatives spanning several industry sectors, including energy and banking.
+He had a 25-year track record of leading complex multi-billion dollar initiatives spanning several industry sectors, including energy and banking.

 Our first order of business was to reflect on his past and compile an inventory of his work experience.
 After that, we had a detailed conversation about his goals going forward.

 Steve had a wealth of valuable and transferable project management skills.
 He was looking to retire within 10 years and at a stage where he was seeking a flexible lifestyle.
 We found him quite suited for a consulting role in engineering, banking or the energy sectors.
 But where should he get started?

-Health of the Marketplace.
+Health of the Marketplace

-We helped him build a list of potential customers, placing his previous employer and contacts at the top of the list.
-He also created a list of his main competitors.
+We helped him build a list of potential customers while placing his previous employer and contacts at the top of the list.
+And he also created a list of his main competitors.

-The Independent Contractor Value Proposition.
+The Independent Contractor Value Proposition

 Once all of this was clearly outlined, Steve officially registered his business.
-He had all the information in place to develop marketing materials, such as business cards and brochures.
+He had the information in place to develop marketing materials, such as business cards and brochures.

 All consultants require an on-line presence.
 Depending on your circumstances, you may simply need to polish up your LinkedIn profile, set up a Facebook page, or develop a fully search engine optimized website.
 You will want references and testimonials prominently featured on this digital platform.

 This is the first place your clients will go to assess you.
 Anyone considering a transition to independent contractor must budget for such upfront marketing costs.

-Indepenent Contractor Legal Contracts.
+Independent Contractor Legal Contracts

 All too often, employees making the transition into consulting undermine the value of their time and expertise.
-As an independent consultant your client must always understand the connection between your fees and your services.
+As an independent consultant, your client must always understand the connection between your fees and your services.
 The more the client wants, the more they should pay.
 A formal contract can provide a solid framework for such negotiations.

-Selling Yourself as an Independent Contractor.
+Selling Yourself as an Independent Contractor

-Networking is the life blood for funneling potential clients into your pipeline, especially in the early days.
+Networking is the life blood for funnelling potential clients into your pipeline, especially in the early days.
 Just like job interviews, you need to prepare and practice your elevator pitch and become very sharp at networking.
 Not everyone is good at it.

 It started out with a phone call to former colleagues and employers.
 We also reminded him to tap into his valuable social network to help get the word out.

-Transitioning from employee to consultant comes with one big hurdle: the absence of a secure biweekly paycheck!
+Transitioning from employee to consultant comes with one big hurdle: the absence of a secure biweekly paycheque!
 The last part of your transition must include a session in financial planning.
 Financial stress is the main reason why some clients stray from the solid career transition plan we put in place for them.

-If you like this article, please share.
+If you enjoyed this blog, please consider sharing it.